lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 **How do I pick a modifier other than <kbd>SPACE</kbd>?**

 You will need AHK installed (https://autohotkey.com/).
-Edit D2SpaceModifier.ahk by replacing the word "Space" in the third and fourth lines with what ever key you want such as "x" for example (here is a list of some AHK keys with unique names: https://autohotkey.com/docs/KeyList.htm).
-Place your edited script in your StartUp folder instead of the .exe (or compile a new executable yourself).
+Edit `D2SpaceModifier.ahk` by replacing the word "Space" in the third and fourth lines with what ever key you want such as "x" for example (here is a list of some AHK keys with unique names: https://autohotkey.com/docs/KeyList.htm).
+Place your edited script in your StartUp folder instead of the `.exe` (or compile a new executable yourself).
 Restart your computer and finish installation and tweaking as usual.

 **Will this get me banned?**

 Remember, all the script does is allow dota2.exe to see the Windows key press while blocking it from the OS and every other application (only active while "Dota 2" is the active window).
 I have played 1000+ games and haven't been banned and won't be because there isn't anything in my script that is flagged as a cheat.
 There are AHK scripts that will get you banned, but that is not this script.

-**Do you personally use the .ahk or .exe?**
+**Do you personally use the `.ahk` or `.exe`?**

 I used the AHK script during development and the executable in post-development or long-term testing.